 Hours of living area per sq. ft (2,206 sq. ft)

-Include labor cost.
+Include labor costs.

-Included in the cost of builder’s material
+Included in the cost of the builder’s material

 Table 3‑17 Trades Normalized Labor And Cost Of Material